nkratzke/EasyMySQL/README.md

 ## Usage ##

-Start Boot2Docker according to your operating system.
-You can skip this step, if you are working on a Linux system.

-First you have to build a image.
+To use this container you have to build an image first.
 This image provides a self-contained MySQL server.
 You can clone this repository or tell docker to do the repository handling behind the scenes for you (which is my preferred way in case of github provided Dockerfiles):